-Each Mentorship Circle will engage in a year-long curriculum, which is provided by the PDC.
-To review the full curriculum (see page 5).
+Each Mentorship Circle will engage in a year-long curriculum.
+See pages 3-4 for more details.
 Over the course of the year, participants will have opportunities to provide feedback via evaluation surveys.
 Individuals are also welcome to submit feedback throughout their experience directly to the PDC.
 All feedback will be considered when the PDC makes improvements for future program cycles.